 Reading at Home

 Parental support is hugely important for developing their reading skills, confidence and understanding.
 Even if your child is an independent reader, it is still important for you to read with them, listen to them and discuss the books they are reading.
-Children are expected to bring their reading Records into school for monitoring on a daily basis, and bookworm certificates are given when children reach given milestones on their reading journey.
+Children are expected to bring their reading Records into school for monitoring on a daily basis.

 How to support developing readers at home